Ambérieux-en-Dombes

-Ambérieux-en-Dombes (/fr/, literally Ambérieux in Dombes) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of eastern France.
+Ambérieux-en-Dombes (/fr/, literally Ambérieux in Dombes; Arpitan: Ambèriô-en-Domba /frp/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of eastern France.

 Geography

 As its name suggests, Ambérieux-en-Dombes is a part of the Dombes country in Ain.
-It is located some 10 km east of Villefranche-sur-Saone and 35 km north of Lyon.
-There are several access roads to the commune: the D904 comes from Savigneux in the west through the heart of the commune and the town and continues east to Lapeyrouse; the D66 road from Saint-Trivier-sur-Moignans in the north passes through the town and continues south to Saint-Jean-de-Thurigneux; the D660 comes from Rancé in the south-west to the town; and the D82 comes from Monthieux in the south-east and continues to Chatillon-sur-Chalaronne in the north-east.
+It is located some 10 km east of Villefranche-sur-Saône and 35 km north of Lyon.
+There are several access roads to the commune: the D904 comes from Savigneux in the west through the heart of the commune and the town and continues east to Lapeyrouse; the D66 road from Saint-Trivier-sur-Moignans in the north passes through the town and continues south to Saint-Jean-de-Thurigneux; the D660 comes from Rancé in the south-west to the town; and the D82 comes from Monthieux in the south-east and continues to Châtillon-sur-Chalaronne in the north-east.
 All of these roads intersect in or very near the town.

 There is a network of country roads covering the commune which is entirely farmland outside the built-up areas.
 Apart from the town there is the hamlet of La Jonchay to the north-east of the town.

 There are many étangs or ponds in the commune, particularly in the east but almost no waterways.